c-ggreen/Invader/README.md

  # Closing Remarks

  I fully intend to periodically update this project and fix any unresolved issues in order to make it as playable as possible.
-If you'd liked to keep track of my progress, feel free to visit my [GitHub Pages](https://c-ggreen.github.io/Invader/)
+If you'd liked to keep track of my progress, feel free to visit my [Heroku](https://invader-cg.herokuapp.com/)

  # Patch Notes
  ### v1.2